 As part of the Project, the City entered into the Lease with Options (as amended from time to time, the "Bass Pro Lease") with Bass Pro Outdoor World L.L.C. ("Bass Pro").
 Pursuant to the Bass Pro Lease the City owns a 160,000 square foot Bass Pro retail store (the "Bass Pro Store") and leases the Bass Pro Store to Bass Pro under the terms and conditions contained in the Bass Pro Lease.
-Under the Bass Pro Lease the City is obligated to make \$25,000,000 available to Bass Pro.
+Under the Bass Pro Lease the City was obligated to make \$25,000,000 available to Bass Pro.
 This amount was funded from the proceeds of a series of bonds issued in 2006 and was used to construct the Bass Pro Store.
 The Board at the request of the City has issued a total of \$89,570,000 of taxable and tax-exempt bonds for the Crackerneck Creek project (the "Crackerneck Creek Project Bonds").
 Such bonds are secured by payments under the Bass Pro Lease described below, certain Incremental Tax Revenues defined below, and, subject to annual appropriation, the City's general fund.

 Development of the Project has occurred at a much slower pace than originally anticipated which, when combined with general economic conditions, has resulted in lower payments in lieu of taxes and economic activity taxes (together, "Incremental Tax Revenues") and Bass Pro Lease Payments than originally projected.
-In FY 2011, the City appropriated \$3,586,752 from general fund revenues to pay debt service on Crackerneck Creek Project bonds.
-As part of adoption of its FY 2012 budget, the City has appropriated an additional \$4,142,859 from general fund revenues to pay debt service on the Crackerneck Creek Project bonds.
+In FY 2011, the City appropriated \$3,586,752 from general fund revenues to pay debt service on Crackerneck Creek Project bonds and for FY 2012 the City appropriated \$4,142,859 for the same purpose.
+As part of adoption of its FY 2013 budget, the City has appropriated an additional \$4,571,206 from the General Fund and \$221,272 from utility funds to pay debt service on the Crackerneck Creek Project bonds.
 The City's current projections indicate that Bass Pro Lease Payments and Incremental Tax Revenues will continue to be insufficient to fund debt service on bonds issued for the Crackerneck Creek project in the future.